Glossary of Financial Terms

 Green bonds are bonds in which proceeds are exclusively applied to finance or re-finance, in part or completely, new or already existing green projects.
 As any bonds, green bonds are financial assets used for raising capital from investors through debit capital markets.
 The difference between green bonds and other regular bonds is the label “green”, which assures the bonds will exclusively finance projects that result in environmental benefits.
 Green bonds can be issued by city governments, utilities companies (water, transport, energy, etc), corporations or states or development banks.

-Guarantee Funds
+Guarantee funds

 Guarantee funds are a type of collective investment scheme that ensures the payback of a pre-determined percentage of the invested capital on a specific date in the future.
 In this scheme, loans are provided to the borrower by a commercial lender or financial institution.
 Should the loans default or the borrower fail to meet the payment under the established conditions, another entity - the guarantor - absorbs the credit risk and/or covers the loss.
 Guarantee funds are, therefore, a way of transferring the credit risk from a creditor to another entity.